gpucce/control_mgt/README.md

 # Explicit MGT Control

-TO download the data install  `git lfs`
+To download the data install  `git lfs`